drewesk/DIALOC-server/README.md

 # Users

-> Create a user: POST to `/auth/signup`, with the body
+> Create a user: POST to `/auth/signup`, with the body:

 ```
 {